ananthakumaran/fdb/README.md

 * a sync api that will block the calling process till the operation is done.
 In case of failure an exception will be raised.

-* an async api that will return `FDB.Future` immediatly.
+* an async api that will return `t:FDB.Future.t/0` immediatly.
 The caller can later use `FDB.Future.await/1` to resolve the value, which will block till the operation is done or will raise an exception in case of failure.